 Downton Abbey Filming locations, Oxfordshire Cotswolds & Blenheim Palace

 This day trip operates April to mid November, every Wednesday, Friday and Saturday (Blenheim Palace and Cogges Farm are closed over winter).

 Visit the sites associated with Downton Abbey, enjoy lunch in the beautiful Oxfordshire Cotswolds and end the day with a tour of the birthplace of Winston Churchill, Blenheim Palace.
-This day trip operates Wednesday and Friday with departures from London & Oxford.
+Departures from London & Oxford.

 After a tea/coffee break in the delightfully rustic and refurbished cow shed Cafe at Cogges, we get the chance to explore the great house and historic farm buildings at Cogges, filled with the sound of animals and surrounded by orchards and ancient 'ridge and furrow' fields.
 Here we learn of the relationship between land owners and tenant farmers and the workload that shifts and changes within the yearly cycle.
 We hear the stories and see the sights of Downton Abbey filming at Yew Tree Farm, and end with all International Friends customers enjoying a private tour of Yew Tree Farm Manor House (Cogges Manor) before it opens to the public!!